Jaxiea/Chat_interface_js/README.md

 4. Implement an automatic message retriever based on perhaps time.
 (Every few senconds?)
 (Combined with step 1.)

 5. Learn how to implement this in react.
-I tried this at first but didn't manage due to complete lack of experience, but I see the benefits of using react here over vanilla JS.

 6. Implement more error checking and catching.